 - Poly-L-lactic acid (PLLA)

 - Calcium hydroxylapatite (CaHA)

-Filler types can differ by placement, or how far into the layers of the skin it is injected.
+Filler types can differ by placement, or how far into the layers of the skin they are injected.
 Depending on how long the effects last, fillers are also divided into temporary (<6 months), long-lasting (6 months to 2 years), semi-permanent (2 to 5 years), and permanent (>5 years) types.
-There are over 20 fillers approved for use in the U.S., and the list of options continues to grow.
+There are over 20 fillers approved for use in the US, and the list of options continues to grow.

 - You and the doctor discuss the areas you would like treated.

 - The doctor assesses the appearance of your face and your skin type.